Rapp Motorenwerke: Wartime production

 While considered to be the Rapp IIIa by some sources, the same name has also been used by other authors to refer to the 175 hp version of the Rapp Rp III engine with overhead camshaft.

 Also the engine size and the choice of four valves per cylinder indicate the engine possibly being of a higher power class, such as the otherwise unknown 250 hp Rapp Rp IV six-cylinder engine.

 Overall, not much is known about this engine, but apparently it was unable to gain any commercial success and could not improve the situation – the name Rapp had suffered to such an extent that the military departments no longer purchased engines from his company.

 Meanwhile, Franz Josef Popp had noted the facilities of Rapp Motorenwerke were ideal for engine production, having the necessary workforce and equipment.
 Popp lobbied hard to manufacture, by license, the 12-cylinder Austro-Daimler aircraft engine.
 Popp succeeded in convincing the Bavarian Army Administration and the Imperial Naval Office of the Imperial Austro-Hungarian Army Administration to order Rapp engines licensed through Austro-Daimler.
 On behalf the Austrian war ministry, Popp was delegated to supervise the handling of the order in Munich.

 Popp was also the person who convinced Max Friz, an aircraft engine designer and engineer at Daimler, to come to Munich to assist in development and expansion.
-With Friz' arrival in 1916, the original Rapp designs were also worked on to create a "high altitude" aeroengine that would give the Imperial Army strategic air superiority in combat.
+With Friz' arrival in 1916, the original Rapp designs were also worked on to create a "high altitude" aero engine that would give the Imperial Army strategic air superiority in combat.
 1917 marks the breakthrough by Friz and his team of engineers in developing the type III.